Day 1 You'll See:

 Mardi Gras World - Next stop Mardi Gras World, the only place in New Orleans where you and your entire student group can go any time of the year and still experience, and fully enjoy, the true Mardi Gras experience (minus anything above a PG rating of course).
 This highly popular tourist attraction allows guests to tour a working warehouse where mega floats are made, a family-friendly, entertaining, and educational way to see first hand the work and planning put into this grand event.
 You will tour the massive building studio, get the history of this tradition, and hopefully walk away with a much better understanding of the real Mardi Gras.
 Witness NOLA culture at its finest as you see up close and personal how the artists make the mega floats that can hold up to 200 people, fiber optics, and laser lights, for over 40 parades a year.

 Mask Making - Extend your stay at Mardi Gras World for a little bit longer as you and your group take part in a truly unique to New Orleans experience, a Mask Making Mardi Gras Workshop!
-This fun and rewarding evening workshop will give your group a brief history of masking in New Orleans and then allow them to make their very own festive and unique creation, all the mask and decor supplies you will need to be provided by the company.
+This fun and rewarding evening workshop will give your group a brief history of masking in New Orleans and then allow them to make their very own festive and unique creation, all the masks and decor supplies you will need to be provided by the company.
 This adult arts and crafts session, or culture crafts session, is perfect for parties and large groups over 30 and provides discounts for groups of this size.
-While here see sample masks to recreate or tap into you unlimited southern style imagination to create something completely new and charming.
+While here see sample masks to recreate or tap into your unlimited southern style imagination to create something completely new and charming.
 Your group may choose to upgrade your workshop to include local creole food, spirits, and live local jazz or cajun band as well to really up the experience!